dsalomoni/bdp2-2022/containers/README.md

 Remember to change the VM1 security group appropriately or you won't be able to connect to portainer.

+__Note that the unibo wireless network may block outgoing traffic to port 9000__.
+In this case, you would not be able to open the Portainer web change.
+Possible workarounds: change the port exposed by VM1 to port 80 with the `-p` flag above, or connect to the internet through another wireless network.

 ## Run mypi.py in a container

 Create an alpine container, connect to it and run `mypi.py`: